eggtone/v0transcription/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-The current focus of the V0 Audio Transcription App is on improving the accuracy and usability of the transcription functionality, particularly around timestamp handling and user experience enhancements.
+The current focus of the V0 Audio Transcription App is on improving the batch processing experience with enhanced progress tracking and UI enhancements that provide clearer feedback during the transcription process.

 ## Recent Changes

+### Batch Processing UI Improvements (2025-03-23)
+- Modified reprocessing buttons to always be visible but disabled during processing
+- Added detailed file splitting progress indicators showing completion percentage and elapsed time
+- Added per-part transcription timing display for multi-part file processing
+- Improved progress visualization with color-coded statuses for different processing phases
+- Enhanced audio-utils with progress callback support for file splitting operations

 ### Fix Timestamps in Transcription (2025-03-16)
 - Changed Whisper output format from TXT to JSON to get accurate timestamps